-Christian codependency may result when someone grabs hold of the unconditional “agape” love of God.
+I believe that this kind of Christian codependency can result when someone grabs hold of the unconditional “agape” love of God.
 God loves you even when you don’t love him back.
 By extension, we are supposed to love others even when they don’t love us back.
 Yet, this can cause you to start loving people unconditionally and overlooking all their faults as if they weren’t there.
-You overlook the same off-putting behavior which has ruined all their other relationships, and suspend the law of sowing and reaping for the sake of friendship or ministry.
-With time, you may end up surrounded by dysfunctional people, often to the detriment of your functional relationships, because you consider your dysfunctional people more needy and therefore more important to God than your healthy people.
-In unhealthy relationships, you feel like you are being Jesus, but in healthy relationships where there is nothing to “fix,” you feel superfluous or unspiritual.
+You overlook the same off-putting behavior which has ruined all their other relationships, allowing them to take advantage of you in various ways.
+This can lead to an unbalanced relationship.
+You are interrupting the law of sowing and reaping for the sake of friendship or ministry.
+Over time, this can lead to you being surrounded by dysfunctional people, often to the detriment of your functional relationships.
+Unhealthy people are more needy, and you may therefore subconsciously believe that they are more important to God than healthy people.
+In unbalanced relationships, you feel like you are being Jesus, but in healthy relationships where there is nothing to “fix,” you feel superfluous or unspiritual.

 This is Christian codependency.
-If you always have to be the doctor, and everyone else your patient, this can become damaging to both parties.
+When you are always the doctor, and everyone else your patient, this can become damaging to both parties.
 The doctor gets taken advantage of, and the patient becomes disabled by not having their problems confronted.
 This is not how Jesus did ministry or made friends.
-He confronted people’s problems (gently) and invited them to enter into a relationship on His terms, on the Truth.
-While He did and does love unconditionally, the strength of the relationship is conditional and involves continual shaping.
+He confronted people’s problems (gently) and invited them to enter into a relationship, which involved them taking a step toward Him.
+While He did and does love unconditionally, the strength of the relationship is two-ways.
+In my book Unlocking the Heart, I talk more about common traps that people fall into in their relationships, and how you can help them out of them.
 Let’s look at a few kinds of codependent relationships:

 Codependent Ministry – This is when a person, usually with a great capacity for love, befriends someone who needs a lot of help.
 You give and overlook their faults without confronting them.
 Rather than take your advice they often take advantage of you.
 Because you believe it is the Christian thing to do, you overlook being taken advantage of and do it again.
 I have learned to escape from codependent ministry by the “matching grant” philosophy.
 I do as much with a person as they are willing to do for themselves.
 I stop working with someone who stops making effort or working with me.